mcous/decoy/docs/usage/errors-and-warnings.md

 If you provide a Decoy mock with a specification `cls` or `func`, any calls to that mock will be checked according to `inspect.signature`.
 If the call does not match the signature, Decoy will raise a [decoy.warnings.IncorrectCallWarning][].

 While Decoy will merely issue a warning, this call would likely cause the Python engine to error at runtime and should not be ignored.
+In the next major version of Decoy, this warning will become an error.

 ```python
 def some_func(val: string) -> int: